 - Provide useful business intelligence to other departments & functions

 For CX folks, does any of this sound familiar?
 It should.

 Because in CX we have to make the connection to ROI.
 We can’t rollout CX because we think it’s a moral imperative or because we have a ‘burning passion’ to do so.
 That’s an approach that doesn’t win you much credit in the boardroom.

-We have the obligation to link our CX efforts to improved organizational results – based on the metrics that matter most to us.
+We have the obligation to link our CX efforts to improved organizational results – based on the metrics that matter most to our organization.